olneyhymn/ulsterworldly.com/content/post/mary-jane-dunlap-presbyterian-roots.md

 The Dunlap Presbyterian lineage was deep and distinguished:

-- **[William Dunlop (1654-1703)](https://en.wikipedia.org/wiki/William_Dunlop_(principal))** was a Scottish Covenanter, Principal of the University of Glasgow, and the first Presbyterian pastor in South Carolina
+- [William Dunlop (1654-1703)](https://en.wikipedia.org/wiki/William_Dunlop_(principal)) was a Scottish Covenanter, Principal of the University of Glasgow, and the first Presbyterian pastor in South Carolina
-- **[William Dunlop Jr. (1692-1720)](https://en.wikipedia.org/wiki/William_Dunlop_(ecclesiastical_historian))** was a professor of church history at the University of Edinburgh and defender of the Westminster Confession of Faith
+- [William Dunlop Jr. (1692-1720)](https://en.wikipedia.org/wiki/William_Dunlop_(ecclesiastical_historian)) was a professor of church history at the University of Edinburgh and defender of the Westminster Confession of Faith
-- **[Alexander Dunlop (1682-1747)](https://en.wikipedia.org/wiki/Alexander_Dunlop_(scholar))** taught the famed economist Adam Smith Greek at Glasgow University
+- [Alexander Dunlop (1682-1747)](https://en.wikipedia.org/wiki/Alexander_Dunlop_(scholar)) taught the famed economist Adam Smith Greek at Glasgow University
-- **Rev. Alexander Dunlap** worked as a Presbyterian minister with sympathies to the Covenanter Party
+- Rev. Alexander Dunlap worked as a Presbyterian minister with sympathies to the Covenanter Party

 These were not casual Presbyterians.
 The Dunlaps represented a learned, confessional Presbyterian tradition rooted in Scottish Covenanter theology and Westminster orthodoxy.

 ## The Transitional Generation: George Dunlap Hopper

-When Joseph and Mary Jane's son was born on October 29, 1848, in Lancaster, Kentucky, they named him **George Dunlap Hopper**.
+When Joseph and Mary Jane's son was born on October 29, 1848, in Lancaster, Kentucky, they named him George Dunlap Hopper.
 The choice of middle name was significant—he carried his mother's Presbyterian surname, a marker of the Dunlap heritage that would shape his religious identity.

 Though the genealogical record does not explicitly state when or how George became Presbyterian, the evidence is clear: he did not follow his father's Baptist tradition.
 Instead, George married Katherine E. Higgins on October 7, 1875, a woman described as a "Lifelong Presbyterian."
 Their household was Presbyterian, and George became deeply committed to the faith.